BSEE Major Requirements and Electives (124 credits total)

 - EE 233 Circuit Theory

-Students may select a minimum of one of several major concentration areas to focus their studies.
+Students must select at least one of several major concentration areas to focus their studies.
 Please view the Major Concentration Areas Chart and related Concentration Prerequisite Flowcharts for more information.

 Professional Issues Course (1-4 credits)